Impure Simplicial Complexes: Complete Axiomatization: Introduction

 A vertex of a complex represents the local state of an agent or process.
 Given a complex, an agent may be uncertain about the local state of other agents.
 This happens when a vertex for this agent is contained in different simplices that contain vertices for the other agents but for different local states of those agents.
 Similarly, higher-dimensional topological properties involve higher-order knowledge or group knowledge.
 There is, therefore, a natural relation between epistemic reasoning and simplicial complexes.

-An epistemic logic interpreted on \emph{pure} simplicial complexes (i.e., where all processes are alive) was proposed in~\cite{ledent:2019,GoubaultLR21}, which was finalized in \cite{goubaultetal_postdali:2021}.
-It is axiomatized by the multimodal logic $\Sfive$ augmented with the so-called \emph{locality axiom} stating that all agents know their local state, i.e., $K_a p_a \vee K_a \neg p_a$ for all agents $a$ and local variables $p_a$ for that agent.
+An epistemic logic interpreted on \emph{pure} simplicial complexes (\ie~where all processes are alive) was proposed in~\cite{ledent:2019,GoubaultLR21}, which was finalized in~\cite{goubaultetal_postdali:2021}.
+It is axiomatized by the multimodal logic~$\Sfive$ augmented with the so-called \emph{locality axiom} stating that all agents know their local state, \ie~$K_a p_a \vee K_a \neg p_a$ for all agents~$a$ and local {propositional} variables~$p_a$ for that agent.

-Common knowledge and distributed knowledge were also considered in these works, and even the application of novel group epistemic notions such as common distributed knowledge~\cite{Baltag20} to the setting of simplicial semantics, exactly in view of describing higher-dimensional topological properties (for example, whether a complex is a manifold) \cite{ledent:2019,hvdetal.simpl:2021}.
+Common knowledge and distributed knowledge were also considered in these works, and even the application of novel group epistemic notions such as common distributed knowledge~\cite{Baltag20} to the setting of simplicial semantics, exactly in view of describing higher-dimensional topological properties (for example, whether a complex is a manifold)~\cite{ledent:2019,hvdetal.simpl:2021}.\looseness=-1

 The dynamics of knowledge was another focus of those works and of additional works~\cite{PflegerS18,goubaultetal_postdali:2021,diego:2021}: the action models of~\cite{baltagetal:1998} can be used to model distributed computing tasks and algorithms.
-Action models even appeared in combinatorial topological incarnations as simplicial complexes in \cite{ledent:2019} and in \cite{hvdetal.simpl:2021}.
-Additionally, \cite{diego:2021} proposed novel dynamic objects called communication patterns that represent arbitrary message exchange and are based on similar proposals in dynamic epistemics \cite{AgotnesW17,Baltag20}.
-Communication patterns are different from action models, and their relation is complex.
+Action models even appeared in combinatorial topological incarnations as simplicial complexes in~\cite{ledent:2019} and in~\cite{hvdetal.simpl:2021}.
+Additionally, \cite{diego:2021}~proposed novel dynamic objects called communication patterns that represent arbitrary message exchange and are based on similar proposals in dynamic epistemics~\cite{AgotnesW17,Baltag20}.
+Communication patterns are different from action models, and their relation is {complicated}.

 Pure complexes and their temporal development describe \emph{asynchronous} systems.
-All processes then remain potentially active (alive), even when they have crashed: in asynchronous systems \cite{HS99} crashed processes can be modeled as being infinitely slow.
-In \emph{synchronous} systems~\cite{HerlihyRT09} crashed processes can be identified --- for example, in message passing, with timeouts.
+All processes then remain potentially active~(alive), even when they have crashed: in asynchronous systems~\cite{HS99} crashed processes can be modeled as being infinitely slow.
+In \emph{synchronous} systems~\cite{HerlihyRT09} crashed processes can be identified~--- for example, in message passing, with timeouts.
 This makes it possible to use \emph{impure} simplicial complexes, wherein some processes are dead, to represent them.
-For a detailed example, see \cite[Sect.~13.5.2]{herlihyetal:2013}.
+For a detailed example, see~\cite[Section~13.5.2]{herlihyetal:2013} {(see also~\cite{HerRajTut} for more extended discussion)}.
 Impure simplicial complexes are considerably smaller in terms of their number of faces.